anywhere campers rental in italy

 RVing America Versus RVing Abroad

-Expanding our comfort zone and challenging ourselves is a huge motivation for Heath and me when we think about travel.
-We’ve visited every state (and 45/50 we’ve visited twice) and after six years of full-timing in the States, RVing here simply doesn’t stretch our comfort zone anymore.
+Expanding our comfort zone and challenging ourselves are huge motivations for Heath and me when we think about travel.
+After six years of full-time RVing in the States, RVing here simply doesn’t stretch our comfort zone anymore.
 I could navigate RV life in America in my sleep.

 It’s one of the main things that makes RVing abroad appealing to us.
-It’s a new challenge and it opens us to experience so many beautiful places.
+It’s a new challenge, and it opens us up to experiencing so many beautiful places.

 Beach camping on the South Island of New Zealand

-Every country we’ve visited so far has been different than the last, but I wanted to share a few of our thoughts on what the differences are between RVing abroad and RVing here in the States.
+Every country we’ve visited so far has been different than the last, but I wanted to share a few of our thoughts on the main differences between RVing abroad and RVing here in the States.
 Let’s start with the obvious.

 1. You may drive on the wrong side of the road.

 As excited as I was to rent our campervan in New Zealand, I was equally terrified of driving on the left side of the road and the right side of the car.
 To add insult to injury, New Zealand has very few red lights and instead has multi-lane roundabouts.
-Do you have any idea how hard it is to navigate a right turn in a three-lane roundabout on the wrong side of the car and the wrong side of the road?
-I do!
+Do you know how hard it is to navigate a right turn in a three-lane roundabout on the wrong side of the car and the wrong side of the road?

-In many countries, you’ll be on the right side just like in the States, but if you plan to RV in the UK, Australia, or New Zealand, you’ll want to be prepared for this!
+You’ll be on the right side in most places, just like in the States.
+But if you plan to RV in the UK, Japan, Australia, or New Zealand, you’ll want to be prepared for this!
+(Last year, we RVed in Japan, New Zealand, England, and Wales and then visited Grand Cayman.
+Now, I automatically drive on the left side and get honked at.
+Oops!)

 Honestly, there’s no better description than just watching this video: